intermine/bluegenes-msa-viewer/README.md

 BlueGenes MSA Viewer is a tool made for BlueGenes following BlueGenes Tool API.
 It can help users (biologists) to view [Multiple Sequence Alignment](https://en.wikipedia.org/wiki/Multiple_sequence_alignment) of Proteins.
 It can also be used as standalone tool to integrate in any web application.

+### Before deploying to BlueGenes (or anywhere)

+1. Make sure to deploy an instance of [sequence-alignment](https://github.com/intermine/sequence-alignment-service) service
+2. Then update the base url in this tool to the deployed url in `src/sequence-align-service.js`
+3. Build the tool using `npm run build`
+4. Deploy where ever you want! :D

 ### To set up locally for development

 1. Clone the repo